-Over the years, the State Legislature has appropriated funds to the Agency to be used for low interest loans, grants, programs for low and moderate income persons and families and other housing related program costs.
-The Agency generally does not pay its general or administrative expenses from appropriated funds, although it can recover its allocable costs of administering State appropriations from investment earnings thereon.
+Agency generally does not pay its general or administrative expenses from appropriated funds, although it can recover its allocable costs of administering State appropriations from investment earnings thereon.
 The State Legislature has appropriated funds to the Agency for its programs in every biennium since 1975.
 The Agency has expended or committed most of the appropriations.

 Over the biennial periods ended June 30, 2015, 2017, 2019 and 2021, the total appropriations to the Agency aggregated approximately \$436.5 million.
-For the biennium ending June 30, 2023, the Legislature has appropriated approximately \$125.6 million to the Agency.
+For the biennial periods ending June 30, 2023, and June 30, 2025, the Legislature has appropriated approximately \$125.6 million and \$1.268 billion, respectively, to the Agency.